 I'm a journalist in Kansas City who's been around long enough to be called a "veteran."

 Previously, I enjoyed a long tenure as a writer and editor in the alt-weekly glory days.
-I spent a decade as editor of The Pitch, Kansas City’s Village Voice Media-owned publication, where my writers won numerous national and local journalism awards and were published in two Best Food Writing anthologies (Marlowe & Company, 2006 and 2007), two Best American Sports Writing anthologies (Houghton & Mifflin, 2005 and 2006) and Da Capo Best Music Writing 2008.
+I spent a decade as editor of The Pitch, Kansas City’s Village Voice Media-owned publication, where our writers won numerous national and local journalism awards and were published in two Best Food Writing anthologies (Marlowe & Company, 2006 and 2007), two Best American Sports Writing anthologies (Houghton & Mifflin, 2005 and 2006) and Da Capo Best Music Writing 2008.
 I wrote long-form magazine stories, columns and blog posts on a range of topics, including culture and politics in Kansas.

 All of which informed my book "No Place Like Home: Lessons in Activism from LGBT Kansas" (University Press of Kansas, January 2018).
 It's the epic story of how a few disorganized and politically naive Kansans, realizing they were unfairly under attack, rolled up their sleeves, went looking for fights, and ended up making friends in one of the country's most hostile states.
 Or, as I like to think of it, a love story.